intel/intel-extension-for-tensorflow/docs/README.md

 * OpenXLA

   Intel® Extension for TensorFlow\* adopts a uniform Device API PJRT as the supported device plugin mechanism to implement Intel GPU backend for OpenXLA support on TensorFlow frontend.

+* Keras 3
+  Keras 3 with TensorFlow comes with a significant enhancement - the Just-In-Time (JIT) compilation is enabled by default.
+This feature leverages the XLA (Accelerated Linear Algebra) compiler to optimize TensorFlow computations.
+See <a href="guide/Keras3_support.md">Keras 3</a> to avoid possible performance issues and error.